Christina Crawford

-Christina Crawford (born June 11, 1939) is an American former author and actress, best known for her 1978 memoir and exposé, Mommie Dearest, which described the alleged abuse she was subjected to by her adoptive mother, film star Joan Crawford.
+Christina Crawford (born June 11, 1939) is an American former author and actress of the 1960s, best known for her 1978 memoir and exposé, Mommie Dearest, which described the alleged abuse she was subjected to by her adoptive mother, film star Joan Crawford.

 Early life and education

-Born to Bernice Iva Siglar in Los Angeles on June 11, 1939, Christina was one of four children adopted by Joan Crawford.
+Christina was born to young mother Bernice Iva Siglar in Hollywood Presbyterian Medical Center, Los Angeles, on June 11, 1939.
+She was one of four children adopted by Joan Crawford.
+The adoption took place in Las Vegas, Nevada, due to the strict adoption laws in force in California at the time.

-After graduating from Flintridge Sacred Heart Academy, she moved from California to Pittsburgh to attend Carnegie Mellon School of Drama.
-Crawford dropped out of college after one semester and then moved to New York City, where she studied at the Neighborhood Playhouse.
+After graduating from Flintridge Sacred Heart Academy, Crawford moved from California to Pittsburgh to attend Carnegie Mellon School of Drama.
+She dropped out after one semester and then moved to New York City, where she studied at the Neighborhood Playhouse.

 After fourteen years as an actress, Crawford returned to college, graduating magna cum laude from UCLA and receiving her master's degree from the Annenberg School of Communication at USC.
-Then she worked in corporate communications at the Los Angeles headquarters of Getty Oil Company.
+She then worked in corporate communications at the Los Angeles headquarters of Getty Oil Company.

 Career

 Crawford appeared in summer stock theater, including a production of Splendor in the Grass.
-She also acted in a number of Off-Broadway productions, including In Color on Sundays (1958).
+She also acted in a number of off-Broadway productions, including In Color on Sundays (1958).
 She also appeared in At Christmas Time (1959) and Dark of the Moon (1959) at the Fred Miller Theater in Milwaukee, and The Moon Is Blue (1960).

 In 1960, Crawford was cast in a supporting role in the crime drama film Force of Impulse, which was released in 1961.
 Also in 1961, Crawford appeared in the musical Wild in the Country, a film starring Elvis Presley.
 That year, she made a guest appearance on Here's Hollywood.

 In 1962, she appeared in the play The Complaisant Lover.
 She played five character parts in Ben Hecht's controversial play Winkelberg.
 The same year, she appeared on the CBS courtroom drama The Verdict is Yours.
 In October 1965, she appeared in Neil Simon's Barefoot in the Park, with Myrna Loy, a friend of her mother, before being fired after the cast complained of Christina's unprofessional behavior.
 She was considered a capable actress, but difficult to work with in the industry.
 She also had a small role in Faces (1968), a romantic drama directed by John Cassavetes.

 She played Joan Borman Kane on the soap opera The Secret Storm in New York from 1968 until 1969.
-In October 1968, Christina Crawford missed several episodes due to emergency surgery.
+In October 1968, Christina Crawford missed several episodes due to emergency surgery for a ruptured ovarian tumor.
 Her mother Joan Crawford was asked by executive producer Gloria Monty and network executives to fill in as Christina's character.
 Joan performed as "Joan" in several episodes so that the part would not be recast during her absence.

 In the early 1970s, Crawford also appeared in other TV programs, including Medical Center, Marcus Welby, M.D., Matt Lincoln, Ironside and The Sixth Sense.